justinjiajia/bigdata_lab/spark_details/pyspypark_launch_main_1st.md

 - `List<String> bashCmd = prepareBashCommand(cmd, env);`

-    - `bashCmd` equals `["env", "LD_LIBRARY_PATH=hive-jackson/*", "PYSPARK_SUBMIT_ARGS='--master yarn --conf spark.driver.memory=2g --name PySparkShell --executor-driver 2g pyspark-shell'", "/usr/bin/python3"]`
+    - `bashCmd` equals `["env", "PYSPARK_SUBMIT_ARGS=<some value>", "LD_LIBRARY_PATH=<some value>", "/usr/bin/python3"]`.
+Note that Java HashMap class doesn't guarantee the insertion order.

-    - The value of environment variable `PYSPARK_SUBMIT_ARGS` is verified (adding a printing step to a proper place in *java-gateway.py*; the output was `"--master" "yarn" "--conf" "spark.driver.memory=2g" "--name" "PySparkShell" "--executor-memory" "2g" "pyspark-shell"`)
+    - The value of environment variable `PYSPARK_SUBMIT_ARGS` is verified (adding a printing step to a proper place in *java-gateway.py*; the output was `"--master" "yarn" "--conf" "spark.driver.memory=2g" "--name" "PySparkShell" "--executor-memory" "2g" "pyspark-shell"`).

-    - The output printed for environment variable `LD_LIBRARY_PATH` was `/usr/lib/hadoop/lib/native:/usr/lib/hadoop-lzo/lib/native:/usr/lib/jvm/java-17-amazon-corretto.x86_64/lib/server:/docker/usr/lib/hadoop/lib/native:/docker/usr/lib/hadoop-lzo/lib/native:/docker/usr/lib/jvm/java-17-amazon-corretto.x86_64/lib/server`. why??
+    - The value of environment variable `LD_LIBRARY_PATH` is also verified to be the same as property `"spark.driver.extraLibraryPath"` set in *spark-defaults.conf*.

-    - Note that Java HashMap class doesn’t guarantee the insertion order.

 - Lastly, print each string to the standard output, followed by a null character (`'\0'`).
 It executes [*/usr/lib/spark/python/pyspark/shell.py*](https://github.com/apache/spark/blob/master/python/pyspark/shell.py) and starts the Python interpreter (because we have export `PYTHONSTARTUP="${SPARK_HOME}/python/pyspark/shell.py"` in [*pyspark*](https://github.com/apache/spark/blob/master/bin/pyspark#L84 )